Challenges of Being a Multiracial Family and Dealing With Racism

 My family and I moved to the U.S. from Jamaica when I was six.
 Some people say I was too young to remember my life on the island, but I beg to differ.
 I’ve always considered myself a Jamaican first and foremost.
 I grew up with Caribbean values, despite spending a most of my childhood here in America.

 That said, I’ve always grappled with assimilating into the American culture.
 We lived in a predominately black neighborhood in Brooklyn and my siblings and I attended a white school when we first arrived.
 We eventually moved to another part of the borough and went to a mostly black and latino school.
 I knew then that racism existed, but I didn’t experience it first hand – that’s probably because I was too young to even notice back then.
 In retrospect, I can recall moments where I was probably treated differently because of the color of my skin.
+If you find yourself in a similar situation and are deciding if the discrimination is related to race, it’s important to consult resources and experts on the subject to better understand and address these issues.

 My family talked about racism and kept my siblings and I abreast of the social injustice that we may someday face in our lifetime.
 Whether it was watching “Roots,” “Malcom X” or just having an open dialogue about race, we learned about black hardships.